pypr/pysph/docs/source/installation.rst

 Installing the dependencies on GNU/Linux
 -----------------------------------------

+If you are using `Enthought Canopy`_ EDM_ or Anaconda_ the instructions in the section :ref:`installing-deps-osx` will be useful as the instructions are similar.
+The following are for the case where you wish to use the native Python packages distributed with the Linux distribution you are using.

 GNU/Linux is probably the easiest platform to install PySPH.
 On Ubuntu one may install the dependencies using::